chi2k17/Azure--Network--Protocols/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Setup Remote Desktop for non-administrative users on Client-1 Log into Client-1 as mydomain.com\jane_admin and open system properties Click “Remote Desktop”
+Setup Remote Desktop for non-administrative users on Client-1 <br />
+Log into Client-1 as mydomain.com\jane_admin and open system properties <br />
+Click “Remote Desktop” <br />
-Allow “domain users” access to remote desktop
+Allow “domain users” access to remote desktop <br />
-You can now log into Client-1 as a normal, non-administrative user now Normally you’d want to do this with Group Policy that allows you to change MANY systems at once (maybe a future lab)
+You can now log into Client-1 as a normal, non-administrative user now <br />
+Normally you’d want to do this with Group Policy that allows you to change MANY systems at once (maybe a future lab) <br />
 </p>
 <br />